Pre-Onboarding Kit

 The prompt prepares inputs.
 It does not publish authority.

-Pre-onboarding makes the first Canonica intake cleaner, but it only covers sources the agent can actually read.
-Canonica still requires source review, owner approval, and production checks before answering live users.
+Pre-onboarding makes the first AnswerLattice intake cleaner, but it only covers sources the agent can actually read.
+AnswerLattice still requires source review, owner approval, and production checks before answering live users.

 No secrets, tokens, cookies, or service accounts.